FREQUENTLY ASKED QUESTIONS

 Tell us a little about Beverly Glen Playgroup.

-Founded in 1946, Beverly Glen Playgroup is a parent-participation, cooperative, not-for-profit preschool that endorses a play-based, developmental approach to learning.
-Housed in a quiet cabin in Beverly Glen Canyon, the “Playgroup” approach recognizes the uniqueness of each child and respects individual rates of development.
-Beverly Glen Playgroup is a vibrant, close-knit community of families dedicated to preserving a safe, nurturing environment where educators and parents collaborate to create an enduring early learning experience for children.
+Founded in 1946 as a co-operative preschool, Beverly Glen Playgroup became, not-for-profit preschool that endorses a play-based, developmental approach to learning in 1988.
+Housed in a quiet cabin in Beverly Glen Canyon, the “Playgroup” approach recognizes the uniqueness of each child and respects

 What is Playgroup’s educational philosophy?

 At Beverly Glen Playgroup, children learn through play.
 At the center of Playgroup’s educational philosophy is the belief that it is through play that children explore, integrate and understand the world around them.
-Play at Playgroup is hands on and incorporates art, music, literature, science, movement, dramatic play, and more.
-Activities are thoughtfully designed to stimulate critical areas of development in early childhood: perceptual and motor development, cognitive development, language development, and social-emotional development.
+Play at Playgroup is hands-on and incorporates art, music, literature, science, movement,

-Every child is unique.
-Children move through different developmental stages at different rates.
 Playgroup’s developmental approach respects and celebrates these differences.
 The teachers seek to meet each child where he or she is, and support each child’s individual growth.
-The focus at Playgroup is on fostering children’s natural creativity and curiosity, developing communication and social skills and encouraging age-appropriate independence while assessing and guiding each child’s mastery of key developmental milestones.
+The focus at Playgroup is on fostering children’s natural creativity and curiosity, developing communication and social skills and

 How are the age group cohorts organized?
 What are the hours for the core preschool program?

-Playgroup consists of three cohorts who meet Monday- Friday, 9:00-12:30, September through June.
+Playgroup consists of three cohorts who meet Monday- Friday, 9:00-12:20, September through June.

 There are up to 24 children total among the combined cohorts.